Catechisma

 And the glory which thou gavest me I have given them; that they may be one, even as we are one. … Father, I will that they also, whom thou hast given me, be with me where I am; that they may behold my glory, which thou hast given me: for thou lovedst me before the foundation of the world.

-What is the chief end of man?
+Question 1.
+What is meant by the chief end of man?